This post may contain affiliate links. Read my disclosure policy.

 Chocolate bark can be kept at room temperature for several weeks in an airtight container.
 Just be sure to keep it away from any heat sources (including bright windows).

-- When thawing, you’ll want to keep the containers closed while you allow it to slowly come to room temperature in order to prevent moisture from condensing on the bark.
+When thawing, you’ll want to keep the containers closed while you allow the bark to slowly come to room temperature in order to prevent moisture from condensing on it.

 Peppermint Mocha Chocolate Bark

 - Line a large baking sheet with a silicone mat or wax paper.